ranocha/PolynomialBases.jl/README.md

 [![codecov.io](http://codecov.io/github/ranocha/PolynomialBases.jl/coverage.svg?branch=master)](http://codecov.io/github/ranocha/PolynomialBases.jl?branch=master)

-A library of functions for polynomial bases used in spectral element methods using the quadrature rules from [FastGaussQuadrature.jl](https://github.com/ajt60gaibb/FastGaussQuadrature.jl).
+A library of functions for polynomial bases used in spectral element methods using the quadrature rules from [FastGaussQuadrature.jl](https://github.com/ajt60gaibb/FastGaussQuadrature.jl) for `Float64` and root finding via the Newton algorithm for other scalar types (such as `BigFloat`).
 The algorithms for interpolation and differentiation use barycentric weights as described in the book "Implementing Spectral Methods for PDEs" by David Kopriva.

 A brief tutorial is given as